Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carindale has 85 active public transport stops, all of which are bus stops.
-These stops are served by 26 different routes that together facilitate 4,218 weekly passenger trips.
-The transport accessibility in Carindale is good, with residents on average being located 214 meters from the nearest stop.
+Carindale has 83 active public transport stops, all of which are bus stops.
+These stops are served by 25 different routes that together facilitate 4,164 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents living an average of 216 meters from the nearest stop.
+In this predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transport, used by 86% of residents, while buses are employed by 9%.
+On average, there are 1.7 vehicles per dwelling in Carindale, exceeding the regional norm.

 Frequently Asked Questions - Transport